-We have audited the financial statements of the governmental activities, each major fund, and the aggregate fund information of the Beaver Local School District, Columbiana County, Ohio (the District) as of and for the year ended June 30, 2008, which collectively comprise the District's basic financial statements as listed in the table of contents and have issued our report dated December 22, 2008.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate fund information of the Beaver Local School District, Columbiana County, Ohio (the District) as of and for the year ended June 30, 2009, which collectively comprise the District's basic financial statements as listed in the table of contents and have issued our report dated April 26, 2010, wherein we noted the District's General, Food Service, EMIS and Title VI Funds had deficit cash fund balances as of June 30, 2009 and management does not have any long-term plans to reduce the deficit.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in the Comptroller General of the United States' Government Auditing Standards.

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting